 The technical proposals should all follow the same format, especially under the section of how they meet the technical requirements, paying attention to each of the categories listed under requirements in the order listed.
 (E.g. Registration, Trip/Journey Management, Vehicle Management etc).
 Review the instructions to bidders and provide the information requested.

-The financial proposals should be based on the cost break down given under (I) above, this should be represented in tabular format.
+The financial proposals should be based on the cost break down given under (I) above, and should be represented in tabular format.

 Refer to the technical proposal format recommended to this RFP document under Section 6.